MetabolicXploration/PaperSON/notes/dev.md

 should contain the date of 'table2' of the manuscript, 'F1' should be the same symbol used in the table, and "hours" should be the units expressed in the table as well.

+#### About tables

+It is recommended that tables are as flat as possible.
+A flat table is one which do not have multicolumn or multirow sections.
+For making a flat table you can add new columns to the original table.

 #### About nesting depth

 It is recommended to use nesting only when it is necessary for making the data structure clearer.
 Also, try not to mix different 'kind' of data, nesting can be used to separate them.
 Anyway, remember, 'raw' data is structure free.